She was terrified her entire life.

 I called time.
 Essentially killed my mother.
 Like you do when you put a dog down.
 Me.
 Not her favorite kid.
 Me.
 The supposed chickenshit at heart.
 Me.
 A “lowly” woman.

 In the end, my mother was very brave.
 And that’s the legacy I cling to.
 Not the in-bred fear.
-Instead, the braveness she reached for and left as a gift to carry forward.
+Instead, the braveness she reached for and left as a gift for me to carry forward.

 Here’s to all of you who’ve lost loved ones, whether by death or abandonment.
 For creating a beautiful life, despite brokenness.